As a small business owner, the chances are high that you’ve already implemented some form of cloud communication at your company.

 Instead, the service provider owns the server that hosts the IVR platform.
 Companies rent space on that server by purchasing the provider’s cloud-based IVR tools, which are accessed and operated over the Internet.

-Cloud-based IVR operates via a consumption-based pricing model, which means that companies will pay only for the number of resources they use on the server at large (usually via a monthly subscription with available add-ons or paid upgrades.)
+Cloud-hosted IVR operates via a consumption-based pricing model, which means that companies will pay only for the number of resources they use on the server at large (usually via a monthly subscription with available add-ons or paid upgrades.)

 The cloud eliminates the need to purchase on-premise PBX (Private Branch Exchange) that provides Automatic Call Distribution and IVR features.